Goal 1 – Self Determination

 Thomas Jefferson University

-Thomas Jefferson University will improve training for family medicine residents to better serve people with disabilities in their own communities.
+Thomas Jefferson University will improve training for family medicine residents to better serve people with disabilities in their communities.
 Self advocates and caregivers will help develop and deliver three to four training sessions for medical students.
 At the end of this project, a toolkit will be shared through publications and presentations.
-The toolkit will help educate doctors and others about how to better care for people with disabilities.
+The toolkit will help educate doctors and others to understand how to better care for people with disabilities.

 Goal 3 – Community Living